HenryDayHall/CORSIKA8/CONTRIBUTING.md

 # Guidelines for code development, structure, formating etc.

 The CORSIKA Project very much welcomes contributions.
-Here we outlined how you can find the right place to contribute, and how to do that.
+Here we outline how you can find the right place to contribute, and how to do that.
 Connect to https://gitlab.iap.kit.edu and corsika-devel@lists.kit.edu (self-register at https://www.lists.kit.edu/sympa/subscribe/corsika-devel) to get in touch with the project.
 The CORSIKA Project decides on the [GUIDELINES](CONTRIBUTING.md) and can decide to